DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "What is it?"

 "I was just thinking.
-That it's necessary to use every possible trick to survive."
+Have to do my best and use every possible trick.
+To survive."

 No soldier that protected the city had to pay money there...